MIC-DKFZ/TractSeg/Readme.md

 Tool for fast and accurate white matter bundle segmentation from Diffusion MRI.
 It can create bundle segmentations, segmentations of the endregions of bundles and Tract Orientation Maps (TOMs).

-The tool works very good for HCP style data.
-For other MRI datasets it also works but results will have lower quality due to the domain gap.
+The tool works very well for data similar to the Human Connectome Project.
+For other MRI datasets especially with low quality segmentations will be less complete.

 TractSeg is the code for the paper [TractSeg - Fast and accurate white matter tract segmentation](https://arxiv.org/abs/1805.07103).
 Please cite the paper if you use it.